 - We seek to collaborate and share our talents and resources with other churches

-We are blessed with a large worship team who are very able and who are committed to lead worship sensitively and prayerfully.
+We are blessed with a large, talented worship team who are committed to lead worship sensitively and prayerfully.
 Our worship style is contemporary with a wide range of instruments, from keyboard, guitar, drums through to banjo, mouth organ and various brass and string instruments.
 We are open to the Holy Spirit during worship times which will often lead into times of open prayer, words of knowledge and the prophetic.
 We seek to encourage and grow the gifts of the Spirit.

-We have a large ‘Welcome Team’ who greet people on a Sunday morning, and a Prayer Ministry team who provide prayer support immediately following the service.
+We have a large ‘Welcome Team’ who greet people on a Sunday morning.
+As a church we are committed to prayer, we have a Prayer Ministry team who provide prayer support immediately following the service.

 A typical month will include an All Age service, Family Communion service and Morning worship services.
-We have a smaller evening congregation of approx 15-30 regulars which meet every week.
-We have experimented in the past with different styles of Church, including Café style.
+We have a smaller evening congregation of approx 40 regulars which meet every week.

 On a normal Sunday Christ Church has around 40 children spread over:

 - Busy Bees – for reception – year 1